nirajp82/PostgreSQL/VacuumProcess.md

         - If you set it too short, it will check more often, using more CPU resources.
 If set too long, it may delay cleaning up bloat, leading to slower performance.
         - The default value is 15 seconds for Amazon RDS for PostgreSQL and 5 seconds for Aurora PostgreSQL-Compatible.

-- **Note::** - By default its On, Do not turn off.
+- **Note::** - By default its On, Do not turn off until and unless you know what you are doing.

 ### Common Autovacuum Problems and Solutions with Queries

 ---

 #### 1. **Vacuum Isn't Triggered Often Enough**
-Autovacuum triggers vacuuming based on specific thresholds and scale factors.
-Here’s how to monitor if vacuum isn’t running often enough:
+Autovacuum triggers vacuum based on scale factors and thresholds.
+The key parameters are:

 ![image](https://github.com/user-attachments/assets/019f7f52-a50d-47d0-a852-4eb484cc34df)